Jzjsnow/navi-complexity/README_for_code.md

 ```linux
 $ python TSI.py
 ```
 The output will be in `output/TSI`.
+The format of the output can also be changed by editing the script.

 Load the output in python